How color impacts emotions and behaviors

 Colors can make us feel happy or sad… they can make us feel hungry or relaxed.
-As a designer, it’s important to understand the psychological effects colors might have on an average person, or a company’s target audience.
-Lets take a closer look at the color wheel:
+As a designer, it’s important to understand the psychological effects colors might have on an average person, or your client’s target audience.
+Lets take a closer look at how color impacts our emotions and behaviors.

 Blue evokes feelings of calmness and spirituality as well as security and trust.
 Seeing the color blue causes the body to create chemicals that are calming.
 It is no surprise that it’s the most favored of the colors.
 Dark blues are great for corporate designs because it helps give a professional feel, but using too much can create a cold, disengaged feeling.
 Light blues give a more relaxing, friendly feel.
 Great examples are social sites like Facebook and Twitter who use lighter blues.

 Purple is associated with creativity, royalty and wealth.
 Purple is often used to soothe or calm a viewer, hence why it is used in beauty products.
 Incorporate purple to make a design look more luxurious and wealthy or a lighter purple to show romance and mystery.